-Too often, we have seen how unsafe commercial trucking practices cause life-altering injuries to innocent bystanders.
+Too often, we've seen how unsafe commercial trucking practices cause life-altering injuries to innocent drivers and passengers.
 In many cases, these collisions prove fatal.
-If you have been injured or your loved one was killed in a truck accident that resulted from weight limit violations, contact our team for a free consultation.
+If you were harmed in an accident caused by an overloaded or overweight truck, Scott Monge, The Hammer of Monge & Associates can help.
 Our overloaded truck accident attorneys in Atlanta serve clients throughout the state and the nation.
 We are available 24 hours a day, 7 days a week to assist you and we can come to you.

 Were you injured in a truck accident?
 Contact us right away at (800) 860-8021 to schedule a complimentary case evaluation.